 1 and 2 (Git or Subversion): Version and Revision Control

-Committing: Developers design Jobs and Tests in Talend Studio and commit them to Git or Subversion.
+Committing: Developers design Jobs, Routes, Services and Tests in Talend Studio and commit them to Git or Subversion.

-Checking out sources: SVN and or Git are linked to the Continuous Integration server that checks out the Jobs and Tests sources (in the form of .item and .properties files as well as the corresponding pom.xml files pregenerated by the CommandLine.
+Checking out sources: Git and/or SVN are linked to the Continuous Integration server that checks out the artifacts and Tests sources in the form of .item and .properties files as well as the corresponding pom.xml files pregenerated by the CommandLine.

 3 to 6 (in external Java factory): Maven Build, Continuous Integration and Deployment

-Generating sources: The Talend CI Builder and Talend CommandLine tools generate the SVN/Git sources and pass them to the Continuous Integration server that is used (Jenkins for example).
+Generating sources: The Talend CI Builder and Talend CommandLine tools generate the Git/SVN sources and pass them to the Continuous Integration server that is used (Jenkins for example).

 Compiling sources : An automated build is launched on the server to compile sources (transformed to Java classes).

 Testing: Automated builds are launched on the server to execute Tests, and the server dashboard allows you to monitor and audit code quality before packaging.

 Packaging and publishing: Once the Tests are executed and the bugs are fixed, items are packaged and published in an artifact repository (Nexus, Artifactory) in the form of .zip files or a Docker container as a Docker image.

 The versioned release candidate is then deployed to Production.

 Continuous Integration and Deployment ensure a quick, effective, automated and safe deployment to Production.